jajoosiddhant/Embedded-Interface-Design/Project3/README.md

 - Double Spin Box for Temperature and Humidity: These spin boxes are used as an input box for threshold values of Temperature and Humidity to display an alarm message if the temperature and humidity values cross their thresholds respectively.
 The threshold values are modified automatically if the radio button status is changed from Celsius to Fahrenheit and vice versa.
 The threshold calculation is done instantaneously as the values are changed and the alarm message is displayed in the Status Box.
 - Timer: A timer has been implemented which would fetch tempertaure and humidity values from the DHT22 sensor, check threshold values for alarm display and update the values in the database every 15 seconds.

+## Project1 Additions
+- Conversion from Celsius to Fahrenheit and vice versa by clicking on the respective radio button.
+- Displaying Alarm text message as soon as the threshold is changed in addition to checking every 15 seconds and also at pressing      refresh button on the GUI.

 -> Siddhant Jajoo - Pyqt5 work and Integration
 -> Satya Mehta - Mysql, Matplotlib and Integration.